roman-milk/roman-milk.github.io/mom-trained-by-dauhgter.md

+===

- ****** Mommy: Daughter Begins Training Mom ****** bysilkstockingslover© Note 1: Be sure to read part one...Mommy: Becoming My Daughter's Slut to see how the prim and proper mother ended up being her daughter's submissive.
+Note 1: Be sure to read part one...Mommy: Becoming My Daughter's Slut to see how the prim and proper mother ended up being her daughter's submissive.

  Note 2: Goes to LeAnn and MAB7991 for their editing...especially since I originally sent them the wrong version!